dankinsoid/swift-remote-configs/README.md

 # SwiftRemoteConfigs
 SwiftRemoteConfigs is an API package which tries to establish a common API the ecosystem can use.
-To make remoteConfigs really work for real-world workloads, we need SwiftRemoteConfigs-compatible backends which load configs from the Ri
+To make SwiftRemoteConfigs really work for real-world workloads, we need SwiftRemoteConfigs-compatible backends which load configs from the Ri

 ## Getting Started